tomasbjerre/pull-request-notifier-for-bitbucket/README.md

 # Pull Request Notifier for Stash [![Build Status](https://travis-ci.org/tomasbjerre/pull-request-notifier-for-stash.svg?branch=master)](https://travis-ci.org/tomasbjerre/pull-request-notifier-for-stash)
-A plugin for Atlassian Stash that can notify other systems on events regarding pull requests.
+The original use case was to trigger Jenkins jobs to build pull requests that are created in Stash.
+The plugin can be configured to trigger different Jenkins jobs for different repositories.
+It can supply custom parameters to the jenkins job using the variables.
+It can authenticate with HTTP Basic.

 It can, for example, trigger a build in Jenkins.
 Parameterized Jenkins jobs can be triggered remotely via:
 ```
 http://server/job/theJob/buildWithParameters?token=TOKEN&PARAMETER=Value
 ```

+The plugin can trigger any system, not only Jenkins.
+The plugin can notify any system that can be notified with a URL.

 [Here](https://raw.githubusercontent.com/tomasbjerre/pull-request-notifier-for-stash/master/sandbox/all.png) is a screenshot of the admin GUI.

+[Here](http://bjurr.se/building-atlassian-stash-pull-requests-in-jenkins/) is a blog post that includes the plugin.

 Available in [Atlassian Marketplace](https://marketplace.atlassian.com/plugins/se.bjurr.prnfs.pull-request-notifier-for-stash).

 ## Features
-The Pull Request Notifier for Stash can
+The Pull Request Notifier for Stash can:

 * Invoke any URL, or set of URL:s, when a pull request event happens.
  * With variables available to add necessary parameters.
 * Be configured to trigger on any pull request event.
-* Be configured to only trigger only if the pull request mathches a filter.
-Where a filter can target (among other things) branch, project or repo.
+* Be configured to only trigger if the pull request mathches a filter.
+A filter text is constructed with any combination of the variables and then a regexp is constructed to match that text.
-* Authenticate with HTTP BASIC authentication.
+* Authenticate with HTTP basic authentication.

+The filter text as well as the URL support variables.
+These are:

+* ${PULL_REQUEST_ID} Example: 1
+* ${PULL_REQUEST_FROM_HASH} Example: 6053a1eaa1c009dd11092d09a72f3c41af1b59ad
+* ${PULL_REQUEST_FROM_ID} Example: refs/heads/branchmodmerge
+* ${PULL_REQUEST_FROM_REPO_ID} Example: 1
+* ${PULL_REQUEST_FROM_REPO_NAME} Example: rep_1
+* ${PULL_REQUEST_FROM_REPO_PROJECT_ID} Example: 1
+* ${PULL_REQUEST_FROM_REPO_PROJECT_KEY} Example: PROJECT_1
+* ${PULL_REQUEST_FROM_REPO_SLUG} Example: rep_1
+* And same variables for TO, like: ${PULL_REQUEST_TO_HASH}

 ## Developer instructions
 Prerequisites: